LeetLLM

 • •"Just use an LLM for everything."
 Too slow and too expensive.
 At 10K RPS, pure LLM moderation would burn millions of dollars a month.

 • •"Moderation is a binary classification problem."
-It is highly contextual.
+It's highly contextual.
 "I hate you" is bad; "I hate Mondays" is fine.
 Context matters.

 • •"Once trained, the model is done."
 Adversaries evolve.
 Users find ways to bypass filters (e.g., "unc1vilized").
-The model must be continuously retrained.
+The model needs to be continuously retrained.

 Evaluation Rubric